Blazes flare anew in Greece but spare ancient Olympia

 "If helicopters and water bombing planes had come right away and operated for six, seven hours, the wildfire would have been put out in the first day," he said.

-A Russian Ilyushin Il-76 water bombing plane landed in Athens on Tuesday to assist in firefighting operations and another one is expected to arrive that will be stationed in Thessaloniki.
+A Russian Ilyushin Il-76 water bombing plane arrived in Athens on Tuesday to help firefighting operations and a second plane was due to be stationed in Thessaloniki, northern Greece.

 Our Standards: The Thomson Reuters Trust Principles.